connectedacademy/talkingpictures/course/content/en/class1/homework.md

 - A Place: a politically or personally significant location.
 Can historical or geo-located images be used or linked to enrich your metadata (TL, TR)?
 - A Person: the story of a life, or moment within a life.
 It could be yours or someone else's.
 Can this story be told through associated objects or other people (TL,BL)?
 - An Event: a birthday party, a football match, an election.
-Try telling this story from multiple perspectives (TL)
+Tell us this story through ther evidence left behind.
+Can contemporaneous accounts (media/social-media) be used or linked to enrich the metadata (TL,TR)?

 When creating your image, think carefully about the 4C metadata, and how using it makes you and your story more believable.
 Take a look at the [Four Corners Examples](/markdown/class1/extra-pre-reading.md).